ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 6.8/10.
 So many dishes, so hard to score.
 Some gems but a lot of meh.

 ## Slovenia
-Found a sunny spot on my first night and got a few nice beers and ate a burger (not something I usually eat but perhaps the long travel days brought it out in me).
+Found a sunny spot on my first night and got a few nice beers and ate a burger (not something I usually eat despite already appearing in this post but perhaps the long travel days brought it out in me).
 The waiter told me this is what they were famous for so I just went with what he told me I should order.

 ![Lone Wolf Single Hop IPA bottle and glass with beer in the sunshine with tree in distance](https://lh3.googleusercontent.com/pw/AJFCJaXofUHiZhL0WOfCETMQ2VuGR6SaM-Ebnh4c0qaqD6neOfy6sohNbc4J4ETC5aPUZYe8T_Psmhkh3m1wjVnRozNOUfOfgIkzR78mvxsMkgKRXOBhbP6q6TvNFSL7o3tpGVan5G1smKfxAfP7V_N6Ya6XVA=w743-h986-s-no?authuser=0)